sandervanbree/braintime/README.md

 ![btlogo](https://i.imgur.com/cjhrUnt.png)

-Warp electrophysiological data from (default) clock time to brain time and test for the recurrence of mental representations.
+Warp electrophysiological data from clock time (default) to brain time and analyze the rate of recurrence of mental representations.
 By *Sander van Bree, María Melcón, Maria Wimber & Simon Hanslmayr*.

 Dependencies:
 - FieldTrip